Goinza/Plugins-for-SRPG-Studio/Neutral Faction/$readme.txt

     - Added new custom parameter "neutralHidden": allows for creation of units that are not counted as part of the army.
         This can be used to create breakable obstacles like walls.
     - Changed the "neutralMusic" custom parameter to allow the use of default songs.

+2.1 - August 23, 2021
+    - Fixed bug related to "Extract Map Pos" event.
+Thanks to MarkyJoe for providing the solution.